OUR FOCUS

 COLLABORATION

-All of the learning activities and games are designed to be used by four or more players.
+All the learning activities and games are designed to be used by four or more players.
 Although designed for four players, they can also be used by fewer.
-Playing the games with fewer people can make some games harder to win, thereby encouraging the players to invite others into the game.
+To encourage players to invite others into the game, some games are created to be harder to win with fewer players.

 COMMUNICATION

-Communication between players are encouraged in different ways, for example by creating a shared goal thereby encouraging players to help each other, or balancing the amount of feedback provided in the game, to motivate the players to help each other.
+Communication between players is encouraged in different ways, such as by creating a shared goal or by balancing the amount of feedback provided in the game.
+All to motivate the players to help and support each other.

 PLAYFUL LEARNING

-Games have to possibility to support learning and involve all students including those with special education needs.
-By wrapping learning in game activities it can motivate and create a fun and engaging setting for learning.
+Games have the potential to support learning and involve all students, including those with special educational needs.
+Implementing learning into game activities can motivate and create a fun and engaging setting for learning.

 EDUCATIONAL GAMES

-Weco Play includes 30+ learning games and activities that can be played in eight different language.
-The content focus on language and math skills, but also contain games directed at art, natural science or physical activity.
-Many games offer several game modes, and provide the user with the opportunity to customize the difficulty and content.
+Weco Play includes 35+ learning games and activities that can be played in 25+ different languages.
+The content focuses on language and math skills but also contains games directed at art, natural science, or physical activity.
+Many games offer several game modes and give the opportunity to customise the difficulty and content.
 The platform is continuously updated with new games and content.

 SUPPORTED LANGUAGES

-Arabic, Danish, Dutch, English (GB), English (US), Finnish, French, German, Korean, Norwegian, Swedish.
+Afrikaans, Arabic, Bulgarian, Catalan, Croatian*, Danish, Dutch, English (GB), English (US), Finnish, French, German, Italian, Korean, Latvian, Macedonian*, Mandarin (simplified), Mandarin (traditional), Norwegian, Polish, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian and Zulu*.

-Weco Play offers high quality text-to-speech in all supported languages.
+Weco Play offers high-quality text-to-speech in supported languages.

-Text-to-speech works across the whole platform, both in menus and inside all games.
+Text-to-speech works across the platform – both in menus and inside all games.

 EXAMPLE GAMES